merovex-archival/merovex.github.io/pages/w/writing-a-novel-series/index.markdown

 A question will be

-## Series Design
+## Series Design (3 Months)

 **Up front:** Between 100 to 400 hours will be needed for Series Design, depending on the level of detail sought.
 If you assume 8 hours a weekend, then the 100 hours is about 12-weeks.
 So, this overall process would take between three months to a year.

 The basis of this method is Snowflake, which provides an iterative approach to story-writing.
 Snowflake traditionally starts at the one-sentence novel summary (the high-concept), and when fully developed has paragraph summaries for the entire book.
 As it is iterative, we can use Snowflake to plot the entire series.

-Snowflake is the OODA of novel writing.
+Snowflake is the [OODA](https://en.wikipedia.org/wiki/OODA_loop) of novel writing.
 As you write the series, you have to re-orient all other steps accordingly.
 By the time you get to the end of Snowflake, you will have your series down cold.

 Randy describes the Snowflake Method as the creation of design documents.
 He recommends you use what you like and discard what you don't.
 His assessment is it would take 100 hours to follow his method for a novel.
 Based on that, it would take upwards of 800 hours to do the same for an entire novel series.
 That is likely a year of your time to produce solid design documents for an entire series.